What is comment spam?

 How can you control comment spam?

-There are some options in your WordPress settings panel that allow you to control the comments that are allowed on your site.
+Some options in your WordPress settings panel allow you to control the comments that are allowed on your site.
 Look for them in ‘Settings’–>’Discussion’ and check out the official WordPress page to find out what these settings mean and how to use them.

 However, these settings on their own are unlikely to be enough.